SOFTENG701G1/Flatmate-Management-System/README.md

 The Flat Management Program is a web application designed to make it easier to manage flat (shared house) expenses.
 The program stores one-off and periodic expenses for a given flat, and helps keep track of who has paid those bills.
 You can also roster chores and share your timetable using the convenient webapp.

+This project was created as part of the SOFTENG 701 course at the University of Auckland.

 ## Technical Layout

 The project consists of two main code bases: a backend (in WebApiBackend) and a frontend (in Frontend).
 The backend is a C# project providing a JSON API.
 The frontend is a ReactJS project that interacts with the API.